Son of renowned artist charged in Jan. 6 Capitol riot - NewsBreak

 What is clear, federal investigators said , is that Gillespie participated in a violent struggle against law enforcement officials trying to prevent rioters from entering the building as a joint session of Congress was engaged in certifying Electoral College votes.

-The Athol, Massachusetts, resident was spotted outside the Capitol pouring water into his eyes apparently to combat the effects of chemical spray used to try to control the crowd.
+The Athol, Massachusetts, resident was spotted outside the Capitol pouring water into his eyes apparently to combat the effects of chemical spray used to try to control the crowd.‘There’s no miracle cure for flip-flopping’: Dr. Oz spars with GOP rivals

 Gillespie told the AP at the scene that day that he was among those attempting to storm the building.
 Gillespie said he and others tried to burst through an opening.